 Maximum authorized time

-Any competitor who exceeds the maximum authorized time for each stage shall be disqualified and must return their bib to the steward.
+Any competitor who exceeds the maximum authorized time for each stage shall be disqualified and must return his/her bib to the steward.
 Any competitor who arrives at a CP after the deadline shall be disqualified (see ART.
 28).

 The following penalties apply during the stages (see ART.
 28):